 Palmer Museum of Art

-The museum contains more than 10,000 artworks, including contemporary studio glass, ceramics, African art, Asian art, European Old Master paintings and sculptures, drawings, prints, photographs and other works on paper, and modern and contemporary art.
-Its American art collection is noteworthy, especially its collection of early American modernism with examples by members of The Eight, the Ashcan School, and the Stieglitz Circle.
+The Palmer’s holdings include American art, contemporary studio glass, ceramics, African art, Asian art, European Old Master paintings and sculptures, drawings, prints, photographs and other works on paper, and modern and contemporary art.
+Its American art collection is noteworthy, especially its collection of early American modernism.

-James Palmer was the president and chief executive officer of C-Cor Electronics and Centre Video, a predecessor of Comcast.
+James Palmer was the president and chief executive officer of C-Cor Electronics and Centre Video in State College, a predecessor of Comcast.
 The Palmers began donating works of art to the museum from their private collection before the museum was renamed in their honor.

 The museum is open Wednesday through Sunday.
-Admission is free.
+Admission is free, although a $7 donation is suggested.

 Curtis Chan